GoogleCloudPlatform/puppet-google/README.md

   information, see Access Control, with the caveat that this API uses READER, WRITER, and OWNER instead of READ, WRITE, and FULL_CONTROL.

+- `gstorage_object_access_control`
+  The ObjectAccessControls resources represent the Access Control Lists (ACLs) for objects within Google Cloud Storage.
+ACLs let you specify who has access to your data and to what extent.
+  There are two roles that can be assigned to an entity:
+  READERs can get an object, though the acl property will not be revealed.
+  OWNERs are READERs, and they can get the acl property, update an object, and call all objectAccessControls methods on the object.
+The owner of an object is always an OWNER.
+  For more information, see Access Control, with the caveat that this API uses READER and OWNER instead of READ and FULL_CONTROL.

+- `gstorage_default_object_acl`
+  The ObjectAccessControls resources represent the Access Control Lists (ACLs) for objects within Google Cloud Storage.
+ACLs let you specify who has access to your data and to what extent.
+  There are two roles that can be assigned to an entity:
+  READERs can get an object, though the acl property will not be revealed.
+  OWNERs are READERs, and they can get the acl property, update an object, and call all objectAccessControls methods on the object.
+The owner of an object is always an OWNER.
+  For more information, see Access Control, with the caveat that this API uses READER and OWNER instead of READ and FULL_CONTROL.

 #### Bolt Tasks